7 - 13

 This session focuses on the emergent creative economy in China and the potential for big data to leverage and curate social intelligence through participatory data visualisation.

-Aotearoa Digital Arts’ ‘Mesh Cities’ project explores the potential role of media art in transitional and future Christchurch as it recovers from the 2011 earthquake.
-At this early stage in the project, this panel asks how productive media art can actually be for reimagining, remembering, reinvigorating, reconnecting with, or indeed resisting, urban and social space.
+This panel will discuss the Aotearoa Digital Arts’ ‘Mesh Cities’ project, which explores the potential role of media art in transitional and future Christchurch as it recovers from the 2011 earthquake.

 11